cloudmesh-community/fa18-523-62/paper/paper.md

 stored in the system.
 Only the useful data can be stored.
-3) Stream Processing requires less hardware capabilities compared to Batch Processing since the amount of data on which analysis is performed is small compared to the large volume of data in Batch Processing [@fa18-523-62- medium-stream-processing].
+3) Stream Processing requires less hardware capabilities compared to Batch Processing since the amount of data on which analysis is performed is small compared to the large volume of data in Batch Processing [@fa18-523-62-medium-stream-processing].

 ## Challenges in Stream Processing